Danville police investigating apparent homicide

-DANVILLE - Police in Danville are investigating the shooting death of a Danville man Thursday night.
+DANVILLE — Police are investigating the fatal shooting of a Danville man Thursday night.

-A release from police said officers went to Douglas Park about 7 p.m. after receiving several calls that shots had been fired.
+A release said officers went to Douglas Park about 7 p.m. after getting several calls that shots had been fired.

-They found a 19-year-man on the ground in the middle of the road on Florida between Wayne and Commercial.
+They found a 19-year-man on the ground in the middle of the road on Florida Street between Wayne and Commercial streets.

 He had been shot in the back once.
 He was taken to a local hospital, where he was pronounced dead.
 His name has not been released.